stakater/til/gitlab/gitlab-ci-pipeline-integration-with-kubernetes.md

     $ cat config | base64 > config.txt
     ```

-    2- We can use this script python script to remove the next line char from the config lines.
+    2- We can use this script python script to remove the next line char from the config file.

     ```python
     f = open("config.txt", "r")